wavyrai/PromptShare/README.md

 ### Using Wavyr Prototyper

-This application was created using the [Wavyr Prototyper](https://wavyr.com/prototyper), a powerful tool for prototyping and testing AI interactions.
-Wavyr Prototyper allows you to quickly iterate on prompt designs and test them in real-time, ensuring that your prompts are effective and user-friendly.
+The design of the prompt builder was created using the [Wavyr Prototyper](https://wavyr.com/prototyper), a powerful tool for prototyping and testing AI interactions.
+Wavyr Prototyper allows you to quickly iterate on prompt designs and test them in real-time, ensuring that your designs are effective and user-friendly.

-To incorporate prompts from this repository into your Wavyr prototypes, simply copy the prompt details from the `presets.jsx` file and paste them into the Wavyr Prototyper interface.
-This will allow you to see how your prompts perform in a live environment and make adjustments as needed.

 ## Stack